Selecting plants for your Tucson garden

 Fall is coming, and with it comes the best season for planting in your Tucson garden.
 This is a great time to evaluate your garden space and decide what you want to plant — whether it’s trees, shrubs, perennials, or annual wildflowers.

-If you love going into nurseries, you probably have a hard time resisting some of the display plants.
+If you love browsing at nurseries, you probably have a hard time resisting some of the display plants.
 They’re lush, have gorgeous flowers or leaves, or beautiful structure.
 You want to take them all home — and if you're like me, you frequently do!
 But will they do well in your yard?

 Selecting the appropriate plant for your needs involves a bit of thought.
 Particularly for plants such as trees and shrubs, which can live for a long time and can be expensive, it’s important to choose the right plant for the right place.
 Here are the things to consider before you make your purchase.